When it comes to banking, you want to have a checking account and a savings account.

 There are different types of savings accounts available on the market, depending on your wants and needs.

 You want to choose a safe place for your money, as well.
-Look for savings accounts at banks and financial institutions that are insured by the Federal Deposit Insurance Corporation (FDIC).
-In the event an FDIC-insured bank fails, your money will be protected up to $250,000.1 (Similarly, the National Credit Union Administration, or NCUA, insures accounts at credit unions.)2
+Look for savings accounts at banks and financial institutions that are members of the Federal Deposit Insurance Corporation (FDIC).
+In the event an FDIC-insured bank fails, your eligible account will be protected up to $250,000.1 (Similarly, the National Credit Union Administration, or NCUA, insures eligible accounts at credit unions.)2

 The good news?
 You don’t have to choose only one type of account.
 In fact, you can have multiple savings accounts to help you reach your goals.